near/docs/docs/local-setup/local-dev-node.md

 ## Requirements

-**IMPORTANT: Make sure you have the latest version of NEAR Shell and Node Version &gt; 12.x**
+**IMPORTANT: Make sure you have the latest version of NEAR CLI and Node Version &gt; 12.x**

 <!--DOCUSAURUS_CODE_TABS-->